-Graduate Web Registration (GWR), has been designed for your convenience.
+Graduate Web Registration (GWR), is designed for your convenience.
 When open, GWR is available seven days a week, 24-hours per day.
-You can complete this process by accessing WebAdvisor, Loyola's online administrative access system for students to register for classes and view their schedule of classes, grades, accounts receivable balances, and financial aid awards.
+Students access Student Planning, Loyola's online administrative Self-Service system to register for classes and view their schedule of classes, grades, unofficial transcripts, accounts receivable balances, and financial aid awards.

 Web Browser Compatibility

-- PCs: Internet Explorer 8.x–11.x; Firefox 19.x, 24.x
+- Internet Explorer

 Who is eligible to use GWR?